amalantony/Ascii-Warehouse/DesignDocument.md

     products: {
         list: [], //  list of all the products,
         prefetch: [], // set of all prefetched results
-        runningCount:  //  count in multiples of 20 to display the Ad
+        runningCount:  //  count in multiples of 20 to display the Ad (this might not be required if you use a selector instead)
         isFetching: true or false // used by UI to toggle loading or not,
         isCatalogEnd: true or false // used by UI to toggle showing of of catalog message
         lastUpdated: // timestamp